Calgary Round-Up Band: History

 In the 1970s, Brass and Woodwind Instruments were added to the band, as well the uniform colors were changed to orange and brown, resulting in the band receiving the nickname “The Root-Beer Band.”
 In 1975 the Calgary Safety Patrol Band changed the uniform colors a final time to white and blue they still wear to today.
 The "Calgary Safety Patrol Band" officially changed their name in 1979 to the "Calgary Round-Up Band," after the former Calgary Roundup singers.

 1984 saw the band travel to Disneyland where they performed for the mayor of Anaheim, California.
 The Calgary Roundup band went on to perform at Olympic Venues when Calgary, Alberta hosted the 1988 Winter Olympics.
 This year also saw them travel on its first international tour to England.
 Along with the Calgary Stampede Show Band, The Calgary Round-Up Band became the first non-military band to play at Buckingham Palace.
 2007 saw the Calgary Roundup Band and its fellow band, Calgary Stetson Showband, almost disband, due to rising costs and the inability to find locations to rehearse.
 In 2011, the Calgary Roundup Band received $25,000 Canadian from The Keg's "Thanks A Million" campaign.
 This money was used to buy new instruments to replace the aging instruments the band was currently using.
 The band was invited to perform at the Okanagan Military Tattoo; in its 2019 performance the band was joined with the Brentwood Imperial Youth Band from Brentwood, Essex.
 To help build excitement for the band's upcoming performance at the Okanagan Military Tattoo, they performed a flash mob at the Kelowna Farmers' Market.
 2019, also saw Calgary, Alberta host The World Association of Marching Show Bands World Championships, where the band competed and won the World Junior Champions and World Drum Line Champions Title.

-For there 2021-2022 season the Calgary Round-Up Band combined with the Calgary Stetson Show Band due to low membership as a result of the COVID-19 Pandemic.
+For their 2021-2022 season the Calgary Round-Up Band combined with the Calgary Stetson Show Band due to low membership as a result of the COVID-19 pandemic.

 Performances

 The Calgary Round-Up band performs all across the province of Alberta each year.
 These include Music N' Motion, a spring exhibition held annually in Calgary, The Calgary Stampede Parade, Celebration of Sound, a summer exhibition held in Calgary and the Banff Canada Day Parade.
 The band also performs in the High River Little Britches Parade and various other parades throughout the province.
 During the winter months, September to March, the band operates as a concert band, while the color guard operates as a winter guard.
-In 2012 and 2019, the band competed at the World Association of Marching Show Band (WAMSB) World Championship.
+In 2012, 2019, and 2023, the band competed at the World Association of Marching Show Band (WAMSB) World Championship.
 The band also competes yearly in Show Bands Live, a competition hosted in Calgary, Alberta.
 The band also performs around Spruce Meadows annually.